 Fire: In fire-dependent natural communities, prescribed burns are capable of curbing Japanese honeysuckle growth and spread.
 Although above-ground vegetation is susceptible to fire management techniques, roots and shoots may survive and resprout.

-Chemical: Because of its evergreen/semi-evergreen nature, application of herbicides on Japanese honeysuckle is possible when many native species are dormant.
+Chemical: Because of its evergreen/semi-evergreen nature, the application of herbicides on Japanese honeysuckle is possible when many native species are dormant.
 A foliar application of 1.5-3% glyphosate or 3-5% triclopyr shortly after the first frost.
 Monitoring is necessary to determine if a second herbicide application is required.

 Title photo and plant identification photos: Victoria Nuzzo, Global Invasive Species Team, The Nature Conservancy.
 Habitat/Distribution map: USDA Plants Database.